IS JUDAISM A PRO-LIFE RELIGION - PART ONE

 Because there is no punctuation in Torah text, and if there is more than one way to read a verse and different meanings result, then all meanings are valid.
 The verse: “Someone who spills human blood, by humans his blood shall be spilled” can be read two different ways.
 The first way means that there will be judicial punishment for homicide.
 However, the verse can also be read: “Someone who spills the blood of a person inside a person, so he shall be killed.”
 This second reading refers to a fetus (person inside a person) indicating punishment for feticide.7

-There are no specific verses in the Hebrew Bible (Tanakh) that refer directly to abortion.
+The Torah is ambiguous when it comes to abortion.
+There is no direct proscription against abortion in the Hebrew Bible (Tanakh).
+That's because abortion never existed as a choice in Jewish tradition, or in the Jewish community.
 But there are many passages and positive commandments indicating a connection between the preborn child and the adult; a continuum in the life cycle that began prior to birth.

 Did not He who made me in the womb make them?
 Did not the same one fashion us in the womb?
 (Job 31:15)